NXLog Documentation

 There are several disadvantages associated with the BSD syslog protocol.

-• The transport defined by RFC 3164 uses UDP and provides no mechanism to ensure reliable delivery, integrity, or confidentiality of log messages.
+• The transport defined by RFC 3164 uses UDP and provides no mechanism to ensure reliable log delivery, integrity, or confidentiality of log messages.

 • Many undocumented variations exist among implementations.

-• The timestamp indicates neither the year nor the timezone, and does not provide precision greater than the second.
+• The timestamp indicates neither the year nor the timezone and does not provide precision greater than the second.

-• The PRI field (and therefore the facility and severity codes) are not retained by many syslog loggers when writing to log files.
+• The PRI field (and, therefore, the facility and severity codes) are not retained by many syslog loggers when writing to log files.

 • The entire length of the log entry is limited to 1024 bytes.